-A wellness resource for communities, the Peer Leadership & Depression Prevention program is delivered through Rotary clubs around the world and, often, its Interact teen group.
+A wellness resource for communities, the Peer Leadership & Depression Prevention (PLDP) program is delivered through Rotary clubs around the world and, often, its Interact teen group.
 The teens co-facilitate the curriculum with adults; they complete the same training as adults through the Boston Children’s Hospital on-demand resource called Break Free From Depression.

 There is no cost for the training nor the curriculum materials so the launch can be as simple as completing the online training referenced above and creating a local referral protocol.
 You may develop additional supplemental materials, if you like; examples developed by Rotarians are available for download:

 – article with outcomes from the USA, Puerto Rico and India